-Science is taught as a discrete subject within topic that links to the topic enquiry question.
-Children are encouraged to work scientifically by asking questions, make observations and use simple equipment to investigate their findings and perform simple tests.
+Science is taught as a discrete subject that links to the topic.
+Children are encouraged to work scientifically by asking questions, making observations and using simple equipment to investigate their findings and perform simple tests.

 We aim to make science practical and to link Maths and English skills to apply children's learning.
 We use the outdoors to experience learning about animals and their habitats, seasonal changes and plants and living and non-living things.